Patricia Tarabini

-Patricia Tarabini (born 6 August 1968) is an Argentine tennis coach and former player.
+Patricia Tarabini (born 6 August 1968) is an Argentine tennis coach, retired top 30 singles player and former Grand Slam mixed-doubles champion.

+Career

 She represented her country and won the bronze medal at the 2004 Athens Olympic games, with Paola Suárez, where they lost 7–9 in the third set to eventual gold medalists from China, Sun Tiantian and Li Ting.
 On 9 May 1988, Tarabini reached her highest singles ranking of world No. 29.
 Her career-high doubles ranking is No. 12, which she achieved on 17 August 1998.
 Patricia turned pro in 1986, and won a total of 15 top-level doubles titles in her career.
 She is the 1996 French Open mixed-doubles champion, partnering with Javier Frana.

+Coaching career

 In June 2019, she began coaching Russian player Anna Kalinskaya, then ranked just within the WTA's top 150.